-Studies of Level 3 Fashion is an advantage, but not essential.
+Minimum of a 'Demonstrating' standard in Level 3 Fashion is an advantage, but not essential.

 Fashion is economically important to consumers and producers in both local and international contexts.
 It is a dynamic industry that supports a wide variety of vocations, including fashion design, fashion technology, fashion merchandising and fashion sales.
 Fashion is an integral part of everyday life, with individuals making choices about what clothing and accessories to wear.
 Identity often shapes and is shaped by fashion choices.